yazan828/BeEF-Framework/README.md

 ![alt text](https://github.com/yazan828/BeEF-Framework/blob/main/BeEF_Hooked.png "Hooked Browser as Seen From the Attacker Panel")

 Now, the attacker has access to the target's browser and is able to send many different commands from the commands window.
+## Additional Resources
+As mentioned before, the actual version of BeEF Framework works only over LAN Networks.
+Hence, some developers have developed tools that facilitate with BeEF to operate remotely over WAN such as [8][8],[9][9]

 [1]: https://writingbros.com/essay-examples/an-in-depth-look-at-browser-exploitation-using-beef-framework/